nekonaute/pogobot/pogodocs.md

 - none

-<a name="line-790"></a>
+<a name="line-812"></a>
 ## Time API

-<a name="line-795"></a>
+<a name="line-817"></a>
-This is a simple timer implementation based on the available hardware timer.
+hardware timer.

 The benefit is that the only hardware timer we have is configured only once, and all software that depend on it just works without conflict.

 The drawback is that we can't use the interrupt of the hardware timer, if available.

 To keep the implementation simple, we only rely on the 32bit timer0 counter.
 This limit the timespan to 2^31/CLOCKRATE, which is 107 seconds with a 20MHz system clock.
 We can extent the implementation by maintaining a rollover count in some function that we promise to call often enough, add a rollover count in time_reference_t, and extend computations accordingly.

 Sample code: